Guidelines for Research Award and Competition

 The GTTP country Directors select a topic for research, and it changes each year.
 Each GTTP member country determines how it will organize its national competition, and deadlines for entries vary from country to country depending on school schedules.
 All questions on entering your national competition should be directed to the GTTP Director in your country.

-In Nice, the way your team presents its findings is for you to decide.
-Your team will have as much time as it needs, but usually teams take about an hour to set up their materials (videos, power point, props, music, or whatever they are using), present their research, and answer questions from the other students and teachers.
+In Nice, the way your team presents its findings is for you to decide, but your presentation should be professional.
+Your team will have as much time as it needs, and your presentation must be forwarded to Amadeus prior to the meeting to ensure that your presentation (videos, power point. et.c) can be accessed on Amadeus' technology platform.
+Exact requirements are provided to the GTTP Director in each country and are forwarded to the winning teams.
+Usually it takes a team about 20-25 minutes to present their research and answer questions from the other students and teachers.
 Additionally, each winning team is required to prepare a written case study about their research that can be used by students in GTTP schools.
+Your teacher is required to prepare a brief teaching guide for other teachers to use when discussing your research.
 In the section below, "What are Case Studies," you can read about case studies and how to prepare one.

 What Are Case Studies?